All Products

 PortstringNo161161The port used by the SNMP protocol.

-CommunitystringNopublicpublicThe community string.
-SNMPv1 and SNMPv2 use the community string for authentication.
+CommunitystringNopublicpublicThe community name.
+SNMPv1 and SNMPv2 use community names for authentication.

 AuthenticationProtocolstringNoNoAuthNoAuthThe authentication protocol.
 SNMPv3 supports authentication using an authentication protocol.